fabienbaron/OITOOLS.jl/docs/src/install.md

 # Installation FAQ

 ### How do I install/use Python?
-    OITOOLS uses matplotlib through the library ```PyPlot```, which will call whatever version of Python you have installed.
-    If you are starting from scratch, we recommend using Julia's Conda package for Python instead of your OS-wide python.
+    OITOOLS uses matplotlib through the Julia library [PyPlot](https://github.com/JuliaPy/PyPlot.jl), which will use your system Python.
+If you do not want to deal with python package management, using Julia's Conda package instead of the system-wide python is recommended.
 To do so, just type:

-    ```
+    ```julia
     ENV["PYTHON"]=""  # this will tell Julia there is currently no usable python
     ```